linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/(Global edition) John C. Hull - Options, Futures, and Other Derivatives - Solutions Manual-Pearson (2023).md

 This means that the size of the futures position should be $6 4 .
 2 \%$ of the size of the company's exposure in a three-month hedge.

+## 3.4

-3.4 The formula for the number of contracts that should be shorted gives
+The formula for the number of contracts that should be shorted gives

 $$
-1 .
-2 \times \frac { 2 0 , 0 0 0 , 0 0 0 } { 1 , 0 8 0 \times 2 5 0 } = 8 8 .
-9
+1.2 \times \frac{20,000,000}{1,080 \times 250} = 88.9
 $$

 Rounding to the nearest whole number, 89 contracts should be shorted.
 To reduce the beta to 0.6, half of this position, or a short position in 44 contracts, is required.

-# 3.5
+## 3.5

 A good rule of thumb is to choose a futures contract that has a delivery month as close as possible to, but later than, the month containing the expiration of the hedge.
 The contracts that should be used are therefore,

 (a) July (b) September (c) March

-# 3.6
+## 3.6

 No. Consider, for example, the use of a forward contract to hedge a known cash inflow in a foreign currency.
 The forward contract locks in the forward exchange rate—which is in general different from the spot exchange rate.

-# 3.7
+## 3.7

 The basis is the amount by which the spot price exceeds the futures price.
 A short hedger is long the asset and short futures contracts.
 The value of his or her position therefore improves as the basis increases.
 Similarly, it worsens as the basis decreases.

-# 3.8
+## 3.8

 The simple answer to this question is that the treasurer should: